 - use ICT to gain access to information and to assist in handling evidence and data

-In addition, during the annual Year 5 and 6 residential field trip, pupils spend time practising practical geographical fieldwork skills.
+In addition, during the annual upper KS2 residential field trip, pupils spend time practising practical geographical fieldwork skills.

-All classes capitalise on our location and organise excursions to some of the historical locations in and around Norfolk.
+We aim to capitalise on our location and organise excursions to some of the historical locations in and around Norfolk.
 Some classes arrange visiting specialists who operate themed events within the school, bringing history to life.
+We believe that the people in the community are a very valuable historical resource and we take every opportunity to draw on their memories, artefacts and skills.

-- provide a balanced approach to the teaching and learning of History enabling all pupils to enjoy the subject
+- to provide a balanced approach to the teaching and learning of History, enabling all pupils to enjoy the subject

 - to stimulate all children's interest in the past